This still holds up as the best version of Pride and Prejudice ever filmed.

 Darcy’s first proposal:

 We’ve all been there, eh?
-If only he had left out the bit after my ellipsis, he might have got away with it.
+If only he had left out the bit of the speech that I cut out with an ellipsis, he might have got away with it.
 But… too much pride.
 Or prejudice.

 Then again, he’d done wrong by Jane, due to his snobbery, so he had to redeem himself before he deserved Lizzie.